ranmerc/learn-go-with-tests/9_mocking/README.md

 If we can mock `time.Sleep` we can use dependency injection to use it instead of a "real" `time.Sleep` and then we can spy on the calls to make assertions on them.

 _Spies_ are a kind of mock which can record how a dependency is used.
 They can record the arguments sent in, how many times it has been called, etc.

+When writing tests if you're not confident that your tests are giving you sufficient confidence, just break it